- Use Arial 11-point font, minimum 0.5 inch margins

 Short proposal reviews will happen once each month

 - Submit your short proposal as a Microsoft Word document to the Graduate Program Director (Steve Schwartz: email@example.com) by the first of the month in which you would like it to be reviewed.

 - You will receive comments and suggested edits within 7-10 days.

-- Within one week of receiving feedback from Steve Schwartz, make revisions as you see fit and upload a pdf of your edited proposal, listing your full committee and signed by you and your Chair, to the Catalyst dropbox.
+- Within one week of receiving feedback from Steve Schwartz, make revisions as you see fit and upload a pdf of your edited proposal, listing your full committee and signed by you and your Chair, to the Epi Students Canvas site.

 - Your proposal will then be made available for faculty review for a 10-14 day period.
 (If your edits and submission are delayed more than a week, your proposal might be moved to the next month’s review period.)

 - Following the review period, feedback, if any, will be provided to you and your committee chair.